ory/docs/docs/kratos/guides/high-availability-ha.md

 ---
 id: high-availability-ha
-title: High Availability
+title: High availability
 ---

 This document explains how to set up Ory Kratos in for High Availability.

-## Horizontal Scaling
+## Horizontal scaling

 Ory Kratos scales effortlessly to thousands of pods without any additional work!